Simeon E. Baldwin Professor of Law and Professor of History

 - Political Economy, Institutions, and Property in the Age of the American Revolution

-Claire Priest is the Simeon E. Baldwin Professor and Counselor to the Dean at Yale Law School.
-She holds a courtesy appointment in the Yale Graduate School of Arts and Sciences.
+Claire Priest is the Simeon E. Baldwin Professor and Counselor to the Dean at Yale Law School, with a secondary appointment as Professor of History.

 Professor Priest is the author of Credit Nation: Property Laws and Institutions in Early America (Princeton University Press, 2021, Series: Joel Mokyr, ed., The Princeton Economic History of the Western World).